kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/project_3.md

 ### game-api.py

-The final version will be week 13, but modifications from prior weeks are minimal.
+The final version will be week 13.

 You will need to add events for:
 * buy a sword